A Budget Guide to Ninh Binh: Bicycle Map + Itinerary

 If it’s possible for you to visit on a weekday, it will be less crowded than a weekend.
 (Also, make sure you’re not going on a Vietnamese or Buddhist holiday – we saw thousands of people there at 8am one Sunday because of a festival.)

-We were happy with our choice to do the Trang An boat tour.
-Although we had time to do both boat tours, we opted instead to bike around different parts of the river where the boats go in Tam Coc (these are on our map).
+Although we had time to do more boat tours on our first visit, we opted instead to bike around different parts of the river where the boats go in Tam Coc (these are on our map).

 2. Biking around Tam Coc and visiting the Bich Dong Pagoda